pingzing/LittleBuster/README.md

 The addon is written in [Teal](https://github.com/teal-language/tl), a typed dialect of Lua.
 Much like TypeScript compiles to Javascript, Teal compiles to Lua.

 As such, this project requires the Teal compiler, `tl`.
+You can install it by [following the instructions](https://github.com/teal-language/tl#installing) in the Teal repo.

 To build the addon, download `tl` to somewhere on your computer.
 Then, from a shell/command line, navigate to the directory that this repository is located in.